Metabolic Renewal is a weight loss program designed specifically for women.

 Although many short-term diets lead to rapid weight loss, you’re likely to regain weight after you resume a normal diet.
 That’s partly because brief dietary changes don’t often translate to long-term lifestyle habits (

 Several core elements of Metabolic Renewal are scientifically suspect, including the concept of specific hormone types.
-Furthermore, the diet is expensive and may lead to weight regain.
+Furthermore, the diet may lead to weight regain.

 Metabolic Renewal provides a 12-week meal plan, although you can still create your own meals using the basic principles of the diet.